Skip to main content

 Research synthesisVery low evidenceSmall effect3 studies · 1 beneficial · 2 neutral · 0 harmful

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-All three studies are narrative reviews, not original clinical trials, which limits causal inference.
+All three studies are literature reviews, not primary clinical trials.
+The 2016 review noted that more recent, larger, and more soundly constructed studies found no significant benefit for phytotherapy in BPH, casting doubt on the positive findings from older reviews.

 Safety in these studies